 Many aspects of the marine environment are affected by climate change, including:

 Climate change policies review

 The Great Barrier Reef Marine Park Authority recently provided input to the Australian Department of Environment and Energy on the climate change policies and review discussion paper.
-Climate change is a global issue and the most serious threat to the long term health of coral reefs world-wide.
 The Authority's submission reinforces the importance of Australia leading global efforts to meet the goals of the Paris Climate Change Agreement.